Some important developments, but uncertainty remains

 Action: organisations that use ADM to make decisions that could 'reasonably be expected to significantly affect the rights or interests…' of an individual will need to disclose this in their privacy policy. |

-The Bill proposes to introduce amendments to APP 8 that are intended to facilitate the overseas disclosure of personal information to jurisdictions prescribed by regulations.
-Where a jurisdiction is prescribed, an entity would not need to comply with APP 8 by ensuring that the offshore recipient does not breach the APPs.
+The Bill amends APP 8 to enable overseas disclosure of personal information to jurisdictions prescribed by regulations.
+Where a jurisdiction is prescribed, an entity does not need to comply with APP 8 by ensuring that the offshore recipient does not breach the APPs.

 In order to prescribe an overseas jurisdiction, the Minister must be satisfied that the privacy laws of the jurisdiction: